Yunnan: Mighty Rivers & Holy Mountains

 That unique natural landscape was recently placed on UNESCO’s list of world natural heritage sites as the “Three Parallel Rivers National Park”.

-In Liming there are plenty of attractive places of accommodation where you can spend the night.
+In Liming there are a couple of rustic guesthouses where you can spend the night.

-Journey to the holy mountains of Yunnan, south-west China.
+Meili Mountain: A Journey to the holy peaks of Yunnan, South-West China.

-The Buddhist monasteries, brightly-colored prayer flags, and decorated stupas along the route are clear signs that we are now moving on Tibetan soil, and they make a beautiful contrast to the majestically looming, snow capped peak of Mount Kawa Karpo further north.
+The Buddhist monasteries, brightly-colored prayer flags, and decorated stupas along the route are clear signs that you are now travelling on Tibetan soil, and they make a beautiful contrast to the majestically looming, snow capped peak of Meili Mountain further north.

 At 6700m Kawa Karpo (also called Mount Meili) is the highest peak in Yunnan province, and at the same time one of the fourteen holy mountains of the Tibetans.
 Mount Meili – or Kawa Karpo – is one of the few peaks in the world that has yet to be scaled.
 In an attempt in 1991 seventeen climbers met their death.
 Out of respect for Tibetan culture and religion the Chinese government has since then forbidden further attempts to climb the Kawa Karpo mountain.